-The catalog index returned by the CATOPEN intrinsic.

-The first word of this two-word array contains the error number.
-The second word is reserved and always contains zero.
-If the call is successful,

-Error # Meaning

-1 Close of catalog file failed.
-100 Internal message facility error.
+catindex double by valu The catalog index le ( required ) returned by the CATOPEN intrinsic. error f this two-word array contains the error number.
+The served and always contains zero.
+If the call is successful, Error # Meaning 1 100 Close of catalog file failed.
+Internal message facility error.